Ear Trainer

 Inside the app, there's a Keyboard shortcuts disclosure between the title and the level tabs at the top of the page.
 Click it to expand.
 Its contents update automatically when you switch levels — so you only ever see the shortcuts that apply right now.
 (In earlier versions, each level had its own keyboard-shortcuts panel; v0.9.0 consolidates them into one.)

-For reference, here are the shortcut sets for the three documented levels (Level 4's section is coming in a future update):
+For reference, here are the shortcut sets for all four levels:

 Level 1 · Intervals